 Theodosia and the Serpents of Chaos by R.L.
 LaFevers

-Who doesn’t love a heroine who gets her knowledge and power from reading!
+Who doesn’t love a heroine who gets her power from reading!

 Eleven-year-old Theodosia sleeps in a sarcophagus in the Museum of Legends and Antiquities.
 She has a cat called Isis, a crush on the first assistant curator, and a deep interest in hieroglyphics and Ancient Egyptian curses.